18F/Modular-Contracting-And-Agile-Development/pages/projects/roth-tsp-enrollment.md

 ---
 ## What is the issue?

 The financial readiness of our military Servicemembers and their families is a priority of the Department of Defense.
 The military, like the civilian Federal government, offers a workplace savings plan called the Thrift Savings Plan (TSP) to help Servicemembers save and invest for their futures.
-However, just 42 percent of active duty Servicemembers are enrolled in TSP.
+However, just 42 percent of active duty Servicemembers are enrolled in TSP, compared to 87 percent of civilian Federal employees.

 ## What is the insight?

-In order to enroll in TSP, Servicemembers need to know about TSP, log in to the Department of Defense’s (DOD) Defense Finance and Accounting Service (DFAS) MyPay website, and select a contribution percentage.
+In order to enroll in TSP, Servicemembers need to know about TSP, login to the Department of Defense’s (DOD) Defense Finance and Accounting Service (DFAS) MyPay website, and select a contribution percentage.
 Research from behavioral science finds that clarifying and streamlining enrollment processes such as this can promote participation in programs.
 As TSP savings through traditional (pre-tax) or Roth (after-tax) contributions can confer both short- and long-term benefits, many of the over 800,000 non-enrolled Servicemembers might choose to enroll in TSP if actively presented with a chance to do so.

 ## What was the intervention?